Pupstruction

 Pupstruction is an American animated television series created by Travis Braun that debuted on Disney Jr. on June 14, 2023, in the USA.
 Produced by Titmouse, Inc., the series centers on the crew of a dog construction company.
 On January 13, 2023, five months prior to premiering, it was renewed for a second season, which premiered on October 14, 2024.

-In February 2024, ahead of the second season premiere, the series was renewed for a third season.
+In February 2024, ahead of the second-season premiere, the series was renewed for a third season, which will premiere on October 1, 2026.
+In June 2026, it was revealed that the third season would serve as the final one for the show, as most of the staff moved on to produce Cars: Lightning Racers.

 Premise

 The Pupstruction crew are a group of dogs who fulfill construction projects around the city of Petsburg, sometimes at the request of Mayor Gillmore.
 They tend to different construction projects while contending with their foil the Lickety Split construction company led by Bobby Boots.